universal-editor/tinymce/README.md

-# Extension for "Universal Editor"
+# TinyMCE component for Universal Editor

-Directive to "Universal Editor" editor which extends the possibility of adding a component **ue-tinymce**.
+Module for Universal Editor which extends the possibility of adding a component **ue-tinymce**.

 ## Installing extensions